kodekloudhub/linux-basics-course/Service management with SYSTEMD/03-SYSTEMD Tools.md

 # SYSTEMD Tools to Manage SYSTEMD service

+  - Take me to the [Tutorial](https://kodekloud.com/courses/873064/lectures/17074645)

   In this lecture we will explore two major SYSTEMD tools:
   - SYSTEMCTL
   - JOURNALCTL

   ## SYSTEMCTL